Ayilay/ECE148_LEDBoard/README.md

 I mention these not to roast myself (well kinda), but as a disclaimer to those looking at my design as reference for theirs.
-As I mentioned, I was on a time crunch so I couldn't afford the time to make this an good-quality PCB.
+As I mentioned, I was on a time crunch so I couldn't afford the time to make this a good-quality PCB.
 The following features should be included in a good design:
 - Reset Pushbutton
 - Generic I/O Breakouts
 - Generic Button/LED for testing